abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### md_tfirst, md_tlast

 - **Type**: Real
-- **Description**: This is the temperature (K) used in md simulation, md_tlast`s default value is md_tfirst.
+- **Description**: This is the temperature (K) used in md simulation.
+The default value of md_tlast is md_tfirst.
 If md_tlast is set to be different from md_tfirst, ABACUS will automatically change the temperature from md_tfirst to md_tlast.
 - **Default**: No default

 ### md_dumpfreq